csdms/jupyterhub-management/setup/README.md

   during the twice-yearly maintenance periods.
   Rename it to `login.html` and follow the instructions above.

-* [403.html](./403.html): The page a user sees if their GitHub account isn't on the allow list for the Hub.
-Place this file in the `templates` directory described above.
+* [403-allowed.html](./403.html): The page a user sees if their GitHub account isn't on the allow list for the Hub.
+Copy this file to `403.html` in the `templates` directory described above.
+Use this on the *jupyter* and *frontier* Hubs.

+* [403-xsrf-cookie.html](./403.html): The page a user sees if the XSRF cookie from a previous Hub login expired.
+Copy this file to `403.html` in the `templates` directory described above.
+Use this on the *explore* Hub.

 To set up the common `scratch/` and `data/` directories: